LoLoCrO/JSON-Forms-example/README.md

+# MODIFIED CLONE of JSON Forms React seed App

+See the original at [https://github.com/eclipsesource/jsonforms-react-seed]

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # JSON Forms React seed App

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.
-It showcases both the redux variant and the React standalone component (without redux).
+It showcases the React standalone component.
 It is based on create-react-app and only contains minor modifications.

 - Execute `npm ci` to install the prerequisites.
 If you want to have the latest released versions use `npm install`.